sadit/SimilaritySearch.jl/README.md

 ```

-The current algorithm (version `0.8`) is described and benchmarked in the following manuscript:
+The current algorithm (version `0.8` and `0.9`) is described and benchmarked in the following manuscript:
 ```

 @misc{tellez2022similarity,